farzaaaan/blog/content/posts/local_dev_automation/gitea-runner.md

-so we have our local environment setup and ready. now we need workflows, and to run the flows we need [act runners](https://docs.gitea.com/next/usage/actions/act-runner/). gitea act runners use [github actions](https://docs.github.com/en/actions) syntax and tags.
+so we have our local environment setup and ready. now we need workflows, [act runners](https://docs.gitea.com/next/usage/actions/act-runner/). gitea act runners use [github actions](https://docs.github.com/en/actions) syntax and tags.

 let's set up our first act runner: